RIS-WITH/Malmo_Builder/configGuide.md

 #### interval
 the interval of the screenshot
 | every_n_seconds | every_n_minute |  every_move | every_second | every_minute | every_hour |
-note that the interval is a secondry condition, the primary condition is the agent's movement
+note that the interval is a secondary condition, the primary condition is the agent's movement

 ### log
 whether collect the log